Squirrels belong to the family Sciuridae, made up of small or medium-sized rodents.

 2. Use Ultrasound and Light

 You can rap on the ceiling, walls, or rafters and talk or yell loudly.
-Noise can be created by banging pans too.
+Banging pans can also create noise.

 You can also recreate a noise with sound from radio or television or other music/sound medium and leave it playing.